kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

     - team-a
 ```

-## Resource Flavors
+## ResourceFlavor object

 Resources in a cluster are typically not homogeneous.
 Resources could differ in:
 - pricing and availability (ex: spot vs on-demand VMs)
 - architecture (ex: x86 vs ARM CPUs)
 - brands and models (ex: Radeon 7000 vs Nvidia A100 vs T4 GPUs)

-A `ResourceFlavor` is an object that represents these variations and allows
+A `ResourceFlavor` is an object that represents these variations and allows you
-administrators to associate them with node labels and taints.
+to associate them with node labels and taints.

+**Note**: If your cluster is homogeneous, you can use an [empty ResourceFlavor](#empty-resourceflavor)
+instead of adding labels to custom ResourceFlavors.

 A sample ResourceFlavor looks like the following: